OxygenGroupBE/AIHackathon2024/CoPilotFormulas/readme.md

 When you need to process calculation formulas in al it demands extensive develoment.

 # Solution Overview:
-##What solution does your team propose?
+## What solution does your team propose?

 Provide a high-level overview of your project’s solution including:
-# Name for the solution :
+## Name for the solution :
 CopilotFormulas

-# Main features :
+## Main features :
 calculating formulas with paramters, based an given parameter values

-# Benefits :
+## Benefits :
-easy to calculate different formulas
+easy to calculate different formulas, you can easily change parameters, value, formulas, ...

-* Technical requirements
-* Go to market strategy

 #Accomplishments:
 #What has your team achieved during the hackathon period?